 Mineola home prices are not only among the most expensive in New York, but Mineola real estate also consistently ranks among the most expensive in America.

-The citizens of Mineola are very well educated compared to the average community in the nation: 37.87% of adults in Mineola have a bachelor's degree or even advanced degree.
+The citizens of Mineola are among the most well-educated in the nation: 40.57% of adults in Mineola have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

-Mineola is a very ethnically-diverse village.
+Mineola is an extremely ethnically-diverse village.
 The people who call Mineola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mineola residents report their race to be White, followed by Asian.
 Mineola also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.99% of the village’s residents.
+People of Hispanic or Latino origin account for 21.49% of the village’s residents.
 Important ancestries of people in Mineola include Irish, German, Portuguese, and Polish.

 The most common language spoken in Mineola is English.
 Other important languages spoken here include Spanish and Portuguese.